SoK: Anti-Facial Recognition Technology: Challenges for AFR Tools

-Our analysis shows that the majority of AFR proposals, especially those targeting stages {\bf $\crc{2}-\crc{5}$}, employ adversarial perturbations, which do not yet provide provable protection guarantees.
-In practice, the success rate of adversarial perturbations may drop significantly when \pr's knowledge of \adv~is imperfect~\cite{demontis2019adversarial}.
-Many adversarial perturbation-based protections can also be circumvented by more advanced FR systems.
-For example, \adv~could adversarially train the feature extractor~\cite{oriole, savior} to be more robust against adversarial examples, thus defeating AFR tools against stages $\crc{3}$ or $\crc{4}$. \adv~could also remove adversarial perturbations from face images before processing them or adding them to the reference database~\cite{faceguard}, circumventing AFR tools that target stages $\crc{2}$ or $\crc{5}$.
+\para{TC 1: Reliance on AML-based tools.} The majority of AFR proposals, especially those targeting stages {\bf $\crc{2}-\crc{5}$}, employ techniques from adversarial machine learning (AML), which have several key limitations.
+First, while AML tools have exhibit high performance, they have not provided provable guarantees of protection.
+Second (and related), AML-based protections can be defeated by adaptive FR systems.
+For example, \adv~could adversarially train the feature extractor $\mathcal{F}$~\cite{oriole, savior} to be more robust against adversarial examples, thus defeating AFR tools against stages $\crc{3}$ or $\crc{4}$. \adv~could also remove adversarial perturbations from face images before processing them or adding them to the reference database~\cite{faceguard}, circumventing AFR tools that target stages $\crc{2}$ or $\crc{5}$.

-\para{Potential Directions.} Improving adversarial perturbation generation methods may help increase short-term efficacy of those AFR tools.
+{\em Potential Directions.} More advanced perturbation generation methods may help increase short-term efficacy of AML-based AFR tools.
 However, the lack of provable, ongoing protection is a much tougher barrier to overcome.
-In order to provide reliable, ongoing protection, developers of AFR tools can consider two possible paths: (i) integrate provable guarantees into the perturbation generation process, or (ii) consider an alternative that provides guaranteed protection.
+In order to provide reliable, ongoing protection, developers of AFR tools can consider two possible paths: (i) integrate provable guarantees into the perturbation generation process, or (ii) consider alternative techniques that provide guaranteed protection.
 For (ii), there are two potential directions.
-The first is focus on attacking stage $\crc{1}$, where defeating FR does not require evading or poisoning a feature extractor.
-The second is to switch from ``misleading'' the feature extractor with ``minor'' image modifications to completely disabling the feature extraction and/or matching process.
+The first is focus on attacking stage $\crc{1}$, where defeating FR does not require evading or poisoning a DNN (e.g. non-AML AFR tools).
+The second is to switch from ``misleading'' \adv~with ``minor'' image modifications to completely disabling $\mathcal{F}$ and/or $\mathcal{C}$.
+Methods in this direction could focus on physical world attacks that exploit camera properties, like the rolling shutter effect~\cite{liang2008analysis, sayles2021invisible}; rely on larger image disruptions like shadows~\cite{zhong2022shadows}; or employ tools like the FR-disabling lasers used in Hong Kong in 2020~\cite{hongkong}.